 Layercode agents normally consume live microphone audio, but some experiences need a text fallback—think chat bubbles, accessibility flows, or quick corrections while the mic is muted.
-The WebSocket API and SDKs expose sendClientResponseText for exactly that: send the full utterance as text, close the user turn, and let the agent reply immediately.
-This guide shows how to wire text messages in both Vanilla JS and React.
+The WebSocket API and SDKs expose sendClientResponseText for exactly that: send the full utterance as text, let the server close the user turn, and have the agent reply immediately.

 1) Vanilla JS example